 The parties involved (see below) want to help companies implement the due diligence guidelines and facilitate companies from a garments sector perspective based on upcoming legal requirements.
 The EU will come with a legislative proposal in 2022, and also the Dutch government has committed to drafting due diligence legislation.
 The agreement aims to set the most impactful goals in the sector.
 The initial focus is on the national and international players active in the Dutch market, but the process is also open to organisations active in other European countries.
-It is expected that the new agreement will see the light in the course of early 2022, depending on the commitment of the Dutch government and the integration in the extended producer responsibility system of the sector, among others.
+It is expected that the new agreement will see the light in 2023, depending on the commitment of the Dutch government and the integration in the extended producer responsibility system of the sector, among others.
 The Social and Economic Council of the Netherlands (SER) facilitates the process.

 Dialogue towards the agreement was born from the recognition that while progress has been achieved under the Dutch Agreement on Sustainable Garment and Textile (AGT), significant gaps remain in addressing complex and endemic human rights, international labour rights, environmental and animal welfare risks in the garments and textile sector supply chain.
 The AGT expires at the end of this year.
 Parties in the exploration process use the knowledge and experience built up in the AGT and in addition look at possibilities to include circular strategies into the new agreement.